What is the future of stress testing?

 - the refinancing horizon of corporate liabilities (around 3 years)

-This brings us to another dimension of 2031, fit-for-purpose, stress testing:
+This brings us to another dimension that must be addressed in 2031, fit-for-purpose, stress testing:

 The bank-sovereign nexus, virtuous or vicious and does it matter?